tesa1/rhpc_fix_snakemake_ChIPseq/README.md

-# ChIP-seq analysis pipeline based on snakemake

-This is a fix for an RHPC patch Monday (July 1, 2019) which destroyed all pipeline environmental hardlinks.
+# This is a fix for an RHPC patch Monday (July 1, 2019) which destroyed all pipeline environmental hardlink for ChIP-seq analysis pipeline based on snakemake

 This fix contains the same snakemake-based Peak calling pipeline as previously but with  some changes to download and run the enviroment in conda v4.7.5.

 Taken from Yongsoo Kim, (ttps://github.com/anoyaro84): This is an snakemake-based Peak calling pipeline used in Zwart lab at the Netherlands Cancer Institute.